EDUC5536 Professional Practice B Secondary

 - EDUC5535 Professional Practice A Secondary; demonstration of a good standard of literacy and satisfactory progress in course assessment

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):Student Name Badges (estimated cost - 9).

 - lectures/workshops: 2 hours per week for 6 weeks; professional practice: 35 days full-time attendance in schools and educational settings

 - Conditions for Professional Practice units:

-1. A current Department of Education National Police History Check (NPHC) and a Working with Children Clearance must be presented before any student undertakes professional practice in schools.
+1. A current Department of Education Nationally Coordinated Criminal History Check (NCCHC) and a Working with Children Clearance must be presented before any student undertakes professional practice in schools.
 If a clearance is not given a student must approach the Department of Education for permission to proceed (see Professional requirements).
-Students are required to read, sign and adopt the Graduate Studies of Education (GSE) Professional Code of Conduct.
+Students are required to read, sign and adopt the Graduate School of Education (GSE) Professional Code of Conduct.